howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadoxLight.en.md

 Einstein's theory of relativity doesn't use and doesn't give an understanding about of the absolute characteristics, namely the initial velocities of the studied pair of objects.
 In addition, it also doesn't give an understanding of whether an object is accelerating or decelerating, since only relative velocities and accelerations between objects are important in it.
 That is the essence of this theory.

-As a result, new advanced versions of thought experiments similar to the twin paradox point to the fallacy of Einstein's theory of relativity and the concept of relativity of the universe.
+Of course, the assumption that the ImFR is an inertial reference frame relative to which everything in the universe is correctly calculated requires careful verification.
+However, based on the analysis of the above-described thought experiments, it can be argued that Einstein's theory of relativity and the concept of relativity of the universe are erroneous, since in a wide range of cases they do not correctly describe the behavior of objects qualitatively and quantitatively.
+Also we have obtained results proving that different IFR is not equals and cannot be described by general laws.

 This leads to an understanding of the absolute structure of the universe.
 In fact, it is assumed that the ImFR is at rest within the framework of the concept of the absolute universe.
 This is the basis for building the concept of the absolute universe.
 Based on this, it is the speed relative to the ImFR that is the key parameter determining how much time the clock will show.